upbound/docs/content/providers/provider-aws/authentication.md

 for more information on trust policies.
 {{< /hint >}}

-The trust policy references the OIDC provider ARN and the provider AWS pod name.
+The trust policy references the OIDC provider ARN and the provider AWS service account.

 In the policy {{<hover label="trust" line="6">}}Principal{{</hover>}} enter
 {{<hover label="trust" line="7">}}"Federated": "&lt;OIDC_PROVIDER_ARN&gt;"{{</hover>}}.